-Not exclusively a solo organist, Michael enjoys a widely varied career playing that includes collaborations with instrumentalists, recitals for solo piano, vocal collaboration, and transcribing for organ and other instruments.
-In March 2015, he performed with renowned soprano Renée Fleming, tenor Matthew Polenzani, and mezzo-soprano Isabel Leonard.
-In April 2015 he recorded songs of Robert Franz with Grammy Award-winning baritone Tim Krol.
-His transcription of the Passacaille from Maurice Ravel's Piano Trio can be heard on the new album Divine Splendor, recorded by Ray Nagem on the organ of the Cathedral of St. John the Divine in New York City released on the Pro Organo label.
+Not exclusively a solo organist, Michael enjoys a varied career that includes collaborations with other musicians, solo piano recitals, improvising, and transcribing works.
+He has performed with renowned soloists including soprano Renée Fleming, tenor Matthew Polenzani, and mezzo-soprano Isabel Leonard.
+In April 2015 he recorded an anthology of songs by Robert Franz with Grammy Award-winning baritone Tim Krol.

 In 2015 Michael was appointed Assistant Director of Music and Organist of the famed Saint Patrick’s Cathedral in New York City, where one of his first major tasks was to perform for the first U.S. visit of Pope Francis.
 Michael plays at Saint Patrick’s Cathedral for services throughout the week, which can be heard on broadcasts through Sirius XM radio, television, or online.
 A solo recording of Michael playing the organ of Saint Patrick’s Cathedral will be released by the JAV recording label in late 2017.

 Michael graduated from The Juilliard School in 2014 where he received both his Bachelor of Music and Master of Music degrees in organ performance under Paul Jacobs.
 He is represented in North America exclusively by Phillip Truckenbrod Concert Artists, LLC.